-While the Helly Hansen Legendary Pants are certainly well-made and well-constructed, their premium name more reflects the brand’s storied history rather than the pant’s performance.
+This is my review of the Helly Hansen Legendary Pants.
+While they are certainly well-made and well-constructed, their premium name more reflects the brand’s storied history rather than the pant’s performance.
 Even so, they are a solid resort option that will keep you warm, dry, and skiing all day long.

 - Best for: Men and women skiers of all ability levels who want a ski pant that will keep them fresh and dry in both light and slightly tumultuous conditions.